Biodynamic Craniosacral Therapist

 Hello there and a warm welcome.

-I am Tim Synge, a craniosacral therapist registered with the Craniosacral Therapy Association.
-I offer a Biodynamic approach to Craniosacral Therapy, from an established practice in Camden Town, London NW1.
+I am Tim Synge, a craniosacral therapist offering a Biodynamic approach to Craniosacral Therapy, from an established practice in Camden Town, London NW1.

 I appreciate how enormous reaching out for help can be, especially when life becomes overwhelming or very uncertain, but my aim is to give you exactly the right support you need at this time in your life.